auxesis/cucumber-nagios/README.md

 Setting up a project
 ====================

-To set up a standalone cucumber-nagios project, run:
+To set up a standalone `cucumber-nagios` project, run:

     cucumber-nagios-gen project <project-name>

-This will spit out a bunch of files in the directory specified as <project-name>.
+This will spit out a bunch of files in the directory specified as `<project-name>`.

-Check the README within this directory for specific instructions for managing the project.
+Check the `README` within this directory for specific instructions for managing the project.

 Writing Features
 ================

-Within your project, I suggest you put your features under under features/$fqdn/$name.feature.
+Within your project, I suggest you put your features under under `features/$fqdn/$name.feature`.

 You'll want to have a read of the Cucumber documentation, however your tests will look something like this: